achille-martin/pyqt-crom/docs/troubleshooting/common_issues.md

 Once the Android Emulator is set up and running, you can drag and drop your `.apk` to install it and run it.

-If you wish to access more Android logs, please refer to [this issue](https://github.com/achille-martin/pyqt-crom/issues/12), which mentions tips for `adb`, the Android Debug Bridge.
+> :bulb: **Tip**: If you wish to access more Android logs, please refer to [this issue](https://github.com/achille-martin/pyqt-crom/issues/12), which mentions tips for `adb`, the Android Debug Bridge.

 [:arrow_heading_up: Back to TOP](#toc)